 It is increasingly important to develop effective strategies for promoting self-care and self-management by patients and citizens.
 Governments seek to develop healthcare systems that guarantee high quality care with a special focus on the ageing population and the increase in chronic diseases.
-Technologies that enable self-management can provide a solution.
-COMPAR-EU identifies such technologies and helps patients to find the best solution for their specific condition.
+Interventions that enable self-management can provide a solution.
+COMPAR-EU identifies such interventions and helps patients to find the best solution for their specific condition.

-COMPAR-EU aims to identify, compare, and rank the most effective and cost-effective self-management interventions (including preventive and management domains) in Europe for adults suffering from one of the four high-priority chronic diseases: type 2 diabetes, obesity, chronic obstructive pulmonary disease (COPD), and heart failure.
+At this moment, COMPAR-EU identifies, compares, and ranks the most efficient and cost-effective self-management interventions (SMIs) (including preventive and management ones) for adults with one of the four high-priority chronic diseases: type 2 diabetes, obesity, chronic obstructive pulmonary disease (COPD), and heart failure.

 The objective of COMPAR-EU is to facilitate shared decision-making in different healthcare contexts.
-To achieve this, we will create decision aids to help patients understand different preventive and treatment options.
-Information about each option’s potential benefits and harms help patients determine what is personally important to them.
-In this way, patient decision aids enable patients to participate in the decision-making and to choose the healthcare interventions that take into account their personal preferences.
-These aids will be interactive, i.e. users are able to choose from a set of interactive settings the condition (and comorbidities) they are interested in, the key outcomes they want to improve, and contextual or individual factors that might influence the effectiveness of a SMI (gender, geographic area, healthcare system level, etc.).
-These decision aids will be implemented in our COMPAR-EU Platform.
+To achieve this, COMPAR-EU project partners offer a library of studies on different SMIs with information about the target groups, methods or interventions used, as well as relevant outcomes of the interventions.
+We also incorporated decision aids to help patients understand different preventive and treatment options.
+Information about each option’s potential benefits and harms help patients determine what are the interventions that are best fit for them (choose the self-management interventions that take into account their personal preferences).
+These aids are interactive, i.e. users are able to choose from a set of interactive settings the condition (and comorbidities) they are interested in, the key outcomes they want to improve, and contextual or individual factors that might influence the effectiveness of a SMI (gender, geographic area, healthcare system level, etc.).

 What are self-management interventions (SMIs)?